ELVIN AND HOWARD WILLIAMS

 After a brief spell at home Howard joined the 11,330 ton British motor passenger ship Abosso.
 She was owned by Elder Dempster Lines of Liverpool.
 Eerily on the 29th October 1942 they were on the same route, Cape Town to Liverpool, carrying a cargo of 3,000 tons of wool and bags of mail when the ship was torpedoed 700 miles north west of the Azores.
 The attack was by u.boat 575 commanded by Gunther Heydemann.
 The loss of life was heavy.
 The master Reginald William Tate, 150 crew members including Howard Williams, 18 gunners and 193 passengers were lost.
 Only 12 crew members, 2 gunners and 17 passengers were picked up by H.M.S.
 Bideford commanded by W.J Moore R.N.R which was escorting a nearby convoy at the time and landed the survivors at Londonderry.
 Listed as passengers were 34 Dutch submarine crew members who were on their way from South Africa to England to contribute to the war effort.
 Their commander, who was one of the fatalities, H.C.J.
 Coumou, had protested early in the voyage about the speed of the Abosso being only 14.5 knots and that the ship would be unescorted.
 U.boat 974 was handed over to the Norwegian Navy in 1944 to be destroyed.
 Twenty days earlier, unbeknownst to him, his brother Elvin was torpedoed on the Oronsay in the same waters and survived to spend the rest of the war interned as a prisoner of war of the Vichy French in Dakar West Africa.
 The war was a tragic time for Elvin as upon returning home suffering the effects of his incarceration he found that he had lost his brother and both his parents .
 The one comforting consolation at the time was returning to his wife Mavis and their young son Gareth.

 Valerie and Howard Bromley, who moved to Australia and successfully ran businesses there, have provided much of the family history, and in an act of incredible generosity presented me with two beautiful ships paintings of the schooner Nerissa and the steamer Commodore to care for prior to them being donated to the National Library of Wales.
-I thank Peter Williams, nephew of Elvin and Howard, for the information and a copy of Howard's lifeboat log.
+I thank Peter Williams, nephew of Elvin and Howard, for the information and a copy of Howard's lifeboat log and Phil Williams.
 I also thank Elvin's daughters Sandra and Lynette and her husband Ken Howells for photographs and further information.